Digitally controlled oscillator: Operation

 A DCO can be considered as a VCO that is synchronised to an external frequency reference.
 The reference in this case is the reset pulses.
 These are produced by a digital counter such as the 8253 chip.
 The counter acts as a frequency divider, counting pulses from a high frequency master clock (typically several MHz) and toggling the state of its output when the count reaches some predetermined value.
 The frequency of the counter's output can thus be defined by the number of pulses counted, and this generates a square wave at the required frequency.

 The leading edge of this square wave is used to derive a reset pulse to discharge the capacitor in the oscillator's ramp core.
 This ensures that the ramp waveform produced is of the same frequency as the counter output.

-Problems with the design
+Technical constraints

 For a given capacitor charging current, the amplitude of the output waveform will decrease linearly with frequency.
 In musical terms, this means a waveform an octave higher in pitch is of half the amplitude.
 In order to produce a constant amplitude over the full range of the oscillator, some compensation scheme must be employed.
 This is often done by controlling the charging current from the same microprocessor that controls the counter reset value.